Category Archives: Minnesota

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has actually never ever been exactly surveyed, or a piece that is being split, will certainly call for a survey to locate the brand-new corners and great deal lines in Minnesota, which need to be completely marked so they will certainly never come to be shed.
+Land that has never been exactly checked, or a piece that is being divided, will certainly call for a study to find the new edges and also whole lot lines in Minnesota, which ought to be completely marked so they will never ever come to be shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.